openstack/swift/doc/source/deployment_guide.rst

 be sure to set the `devices` config option in all of the server configs to point to the correct directory.

+The mount points for each drive in /srv/node/ should be owned by the root user almost exclusively (root:root 755).
+This is required to prevent rsync from syncing files into the root drive in the event a drive is unmounted.

 Swift uses system calls to reserve space for new objects being written into the system.
 If your filesystem does not support `fallocate()` or `posix_fallocate()`, be sure to set the `disable_fallocate = true` config